DanOrlovsky/cividisc/readme.md

  * You can now _copy_ images from a web url into the comment box.
 Replies will soon have this feature too!
  * Application now forces HTTPS on every page.
+ * Topics can be added on the fly with enough rep.

 *Live site:* [https://civi-disc.herokuapp.com](https://civi-disc.herokuapp.com)